gamemanual0/gm0/source/docs/appendix/vendor-list.rst

   - Teams can get a 25% team discount from Servocity
 - `West Coast Products <https://wcproducts.com/>`_

-  - Also known as WCP, West Coast Products sells products exclusively aimed toward FRC use.
+  - Also known as WCP, West Coast Products sells products exclusively aimed toward FRC\ |reg| use.
 However many of their parts can be used in FTC, especially in custom robots.